By Dhruv Joshi

 Every path in web development needs extensive training, forming a particular skill and developing a basis for the following specialization.
 We will cover all the skills and requirements front-end developers need to succeed.

-It’s far better to master the principles of the web before beginning to study any technology or front-end developer technologies.
+It's far better to master the principles of the web before beginning to study any technology or front-end developer technologies.
 Every developer must learn how the web functions and how it started from this lesson.
-You’ll need to develop familiarity with HTTP, domain names, hosting, and browser functionality.
+You must develop familiarity with HTTP, domain names, hosting, and browser functionality.

 You may start learning the fundamentals of CSS once you have a basic understanding of HTML.
 Cascading Style Sheets, or CSS, is what it stands for.
 It is used to specify the appearance of your HTML elements.
 Additionally, it is utilized to create responsive layouts and enhance your website's beauty.